dotku/crypto-trading-simulation/README.md

 ![yahoo data with 156% increase](assets/images/image-2.png)

-while market got 156% increase, momentum strategy could have 170% increase
+while market got 156% increase in 2023, momentum strategy could have 170% increase. while market got 60% lose in 2022, moment strategy would have only 30.5% lose in 2022.